The $141K Offer Stack: Add $30K Monthly by Restructuring Offers for $100K–$120K Operators

 Week 1–4: Standard Tier Backfill

-Lost 3 standard-tier clients to premium upgrades.
-Replaced with new standard tier clients:
+Lost 3 standard-tier clients to premium upgrades, then replaced them with new standard tier clients:

 Closed 5 new $4,500 clients